Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/04-Layout-Essentials/README.md

 4. Stack the lions vertially with the top lion bigger than the rest
 ![Magestic Lion 1](assets/magestic2.png)

-5.Stack an image on the left and two vertically stacked labels on the right.
+5. Stack an image on the left and two vertically stacked labels on the right.
 The top label should grow before the bottom one(gets clipped).
 ![Lion Label Stack](assets/LionLabelStack.gif)